consensus-shipyard/ipc-libs/README.md

 [2023-03-30T17:00:25Z INFO  ipc_agent::cli::commands::manager::list_subnets] /root/t01003 - status: 0, collateral: 2 FIL, circ.supply: 0.0 FIL
 ```
+This command only shows subnets that have been registered to the gateway, i.e. that have provided enough collateral to participate in the IPC protocol and haven't been killed.
+It is not an exhaustive list of all of the subnet actors deployed over the network.

 > Note: In the current implementation of IPC the gateway actor is deployed as a system actor on the default addres `t064`, so whenever one of the IPC commands requests the address of the gateway actor you can use that value.